 Short Course - Thermal Processing

-This two-day course will take place face-to-face in UCC on 20 and 21 November.
-This year for the first time, and due to popular demand, participants will have a choice to attend the course in UCC, or to register for the Online event, as the course will be broadcast live.
+This two-day course will take place on 4 and 5 November 2024.
+Once again, due to popular demand, participants will have a choice to attend the course in UCC, or to register for the Online event, as the course will be broadcast online live.
+The course will be funded by ICOS Skillnet.

 The course covers a variety of topics necessary for those involved in formulating, developing, commercialising, manufacturing and troubleshooting any thermally-processed nutritional dairy-based beverages such as UHT milk, ESL milk, clinical or sports nutrition products, infant formula, enriched milks, flavoured milks, cream liqueurs and elderly nutrition products.